velascoandres/pocket-link/README.md

 - **Quick Shortening:** Transform long links with just a few clicks.
 - **Intuitive Dashboard:** Save, organize, and manage your links efficiently.
 - **Customization:** Personalize shortened URLs according to your preferences.
+- **Analytics:** Show analytics according of link interactions.
+- **Not account required:** Create links without an account.
+But the links have a temporal duration.
 We hope you enjoy using Pocket Link for all your link management needs!
 If you have any questions or issues, feel free to open an [issue](https://github.com/velascoandres/pocket-link/issues)